aleen42/PersonalWiki/projectManagement/integration/integration.md

 > answer: <strong>*resource allocation.*</strong>

-- Benefits minus costs is known as what?
+- Which of the following is true of return on investment or ROI?
-    - cost of capital
+    - It is always a percentage.
-    - discount factor
+    - It is the result of adding the project costs to the profits.
-    - cash flow
+    - It is always a positive number.
-    - opportunity cost of capital
+    - The lower it is, the better.

-> answer: <strong>*cash flow.*</strong>
+> answer: <strong>*It is always a percentage.*</strong>

 <a href="http://aleen42.github.io/" target="_blank" ><img src="./../../pic/tail.gif"></a>